anahita-soltan/CCNL-UniPD/README.md

 # ANOVA Analysis of Neuron Activations

 This branch contains scripts for conducting ANOVA (Analysis of Variance) on the neuron activations in response to numerosity extracted from different layers and models.
-For access to final results refer to:
+For access to final results refer to ANOVA1 and ANOVA2 in
 [ANOVA Results](https://unipdit-my.sharepoint.com/:u:/g/personal/anahita_soltantouyeh_studenti_unipd_it/EZwM38x6waZCjEiDZtQdRLQB_PKtaybmLSwdpewCH_X0ew?e=MPkazK)

 ## Overview